-The individual sulphide blebs in RHDD0008 have returned Ni grades of up to 2.3% Ni using a Portable XRF Analyser (PXRF).
-The sulphide intersection is hosted towards the base of the orthocumulate komatiite lava flow that is ~30m thick with a sheared basal contact.
-Nickel mineralisation has now been intersected over a continuous distance of 400m (Figure 1) and this intersection further confirms that the system is consistent with the Company's geological "Cabbage Leaf" model (Kambalda style komatiite flows) as shown by (Figure 2).
-This down plunge extension significantly expands the projects prospectivity of a major discovery as these disseminated styles of mineralisation typically lead to massive nickel sulphide accumulations downstream (Figure 2).
+Talc Lake has Nickel mineralisation intersections over a continuous distance of 400m (Figure 4) and recent intersections further confirm that the system is consistent with the Company's geological "Cabbage Leaf" model (Kambalda style komatiite flows) as shown by (Figure 3).
+The down plunge extension significantly expands the projects prospectivity of a major discovery as these disseminated styles of mineralisation typically lead to massive Nickel sulphide accumulations downstream (Figure 4).

-This recent drilling intersection also adds to the significant historical results from the Talc Lake Project (as previously report) which are now beginning to define the nickel hosting channel which MPJ is targeting (Figure 1 & 3);
+The key intersections from the Talc Lake Prospect (as previously reported) have clearly defined the Nickel hosting channel which MPJ is targeting (Figure 4 & 5);